Log Calabi-Yau mirror symmetry and non-archimedean disks: Structure constants

 In view of \cref{prop:scwd} we define:

 \begin{definition} Notation as in \cref{prop:scwd}.
 We define $\chi(P_1,\dots,P_n,Q,\beta)$ to be the degree of $\Phi\colon \tW \to W$. \end{definition}

-\begin{remark} We can also formulate the definition without reference to the open set $W$: By \cref{thm:scthm} $\Phi^{-1}(\Sk_{V_M \times H}) \subset M(U,\beta)$ is contained in the \'etale locus of $\Phi$, and so the analytic degree makes sense at any point -- namely the length of the fibre of $\Phi$ at this point. $\chi(P_1,\dots,P_n,Q,\beta)$ is equivalently defined as the sum of the analytic degrees at every point in the fibre over any $p \in \Sk_{V_M \times H}$, i.e.\ the length of this fibre.
+\begin{remark} In the no rats case, we can formulate the definition without reference to the open set $W$: By \cref{thm:scthm} $\Phi^{-1}(\Sk_{\cV_M \times \cH}) \subset M(U,\beta)$ is contained in the \'etale locus of $\Phi$, and so the analytic degree makes sense at any point -- namely the length of the fibre of $\Phi$ at this point. $\chi(P_1,\dots,P_n,Q,\beta)$ is equivalently defined as the sum of the analytic degrees at every point in the fibre over any $p \in \Sk_{\cV_M \times \cH}$, i.e.\ the length of this fibre.
 As the map is \'etale, after base extension the fibre will be a discrete set and this length is its cardinality -- thus our structure constants are naive counts. \end{remark}